mindspop/exercise-contry-dropdown/CONTEXT.md

 - Consider responsiveness (to be confirmed with designer).
 - Consider mobile support (to be confirmed with designer).

+## Component Design Philosophy

+- Mimic the native `<select>` component to reduce the learning curve.
+- Keep usage simple and intuitive for developers.
+- Split Select, Dropdown, and Option into separate components to improve extensibility and maintainability.

 ## Unit Test

 `npm run test`